maxpichev/Wazuh-SIEM-lab---Windows-endpoint-Sysmon-Attomic-Red-Team-Detection-rules/README.md

-This project demonstrates how I built practical detections from scratch, tested them against real attacker techniques, and triaged the alerts they generated, and alligned the work to the MITRE ATT&CK framework.
+This project demonstrates how I built practical detections from scratch, tested them against real attacker techniques, triaged the alerts they generated, and alligned the work to the MITRE ATT&CK framework.

 🧪 Wazuh Home Lab – SIEM Detection and Triage Practice